-Video description: Reviewers can access your video description by clicking the information icon in the top right corner of your review page.
+Video description: Reviewers can see your video description under the title towards the bottom of your review page.

 Vimeo logo: By default, the Vimeo logo appears in the top left corner of your review page.
-To remove it, click the gear icon in the top right corner of your review page, deactivate the “Display Vimeo Logo” setting, and hit "Save."
+To remove it, click the sharing settings in the top right corner, deactivate the “Display Vimeo Logo” setting, and hit "Save."

 Stats for your review page